 Jennie Lakes Wilderness

-It must’ve been my fifth time heading up the 99 through the San Joaquin valley, an ocean of agriculture that supplies every grocery store coast to coast and beyond, and I was frankly sick of the drive.
-Dozing off I stopped for a Red Bull and a couple packets of salt and pepper.
-As mentioned, Alli doesn’t eat fish so I typically catch and release in the mountains.
-This weekend, after reading several anecdotes of quality fishing at Jennie Lake, I put Wild Rainbow on my menu for the night.
-I packed a side of wild rice salad and a bottle of Sauvignon Blanc, which I read paired particularly well with Rainbow Trout.
-With lime and mini bottle of olive oil I was traveling light and the packets of salt and pepper completed the recipe.
+It must’ve been my fifth time heading up the 99 through the San Joaquin valley this summer, an ocean of agriculture that supplies every grocery store coast to coast and beyond, and I was frankly sick of the drive.
+But I was after something found in no store.
+After reading several anecdotes of quality fishing at Jennie Lake, I put Wild Rainbow on my menu and set off.
+I packed a side of wild rice salad and a bottle of California Sauvignon Blanc, which I read paired particularly well with Rainbow Trout.
+A lime, some olive oil and salt and pepper packets from the gas station would complete the recipe.
 All that was left to acquire was the trout.

-Flying solo for a single night with a clear Doppler for the weekend, I was able to pack super light: no dinner, no tent, no pad, no stove.
-No wife, but the weight saved on my back was offset by a heavy heart.
-It was just me and my daypack: sleeping bag, hammock, jacket, camp shoes, camera, trail mix, rice and wine, with a tripod and rod lashed on outside.
+Flying solo for a single night with a clear Doppler for the weekend, I was able to pack light: no dinner, no tent, no pad, no stove.
+No wife this weekend either, but the weight saved on my back was offset by a heavy heart.
+It was just me and my daypack: sleeping bag, hammock, jacket, camp shoes, camera, trail mix, rice and wine, with a tripod and fishing rod lashed outside.

 At the trailhead, my dinner plans seemed dashed with 'Fire Restriction' signs posted everywhere.
 On a stack of laminated papers posted to the trailhead board however was a list of exempt areas, including Jennie Lake so I still had hopes to fill my belly with grilled wild fish.